 Background: D.T. is not as familiar to many parents as some subjects.
-Others may have an outdated perception based on their experiences of woodwork, metalwork, engineering drawing and home economics.
+Others may have an out-dated perception based on their experiences of woodwork, metalwork, engineering drawing and home economics.
 D.T. is not a vocational subject and is certainly not an easy option.

-Content: The full content of the course can be accesses at www.cie.org.uk together with all other relevant information, including past papers.
+Content: The full content of the course can be accesses at www.cambridgeinternational.org together with all other relevant information, including past papers.
 Through the subject content pupils experience: